A while back, one of the BSA’s official Facebook pages posted a wonderful photo of a Cub Scout flag ceremony. (Not the one above — a different photo.)

 The uniform builds unity among Scouts, lets them show off awards they’ve earned and helps others notice the presence of Scouting in their community.

 … but it’s not the only part of Scouting

 There’s a difference between encouraging proper uniforming within your pack, troop or crew — something we can all support — and belittling or embarrassing fellow Scouts and Scouters who aren’t perfectly attired.
 That moves from striving to uphold standards to being unkind.

 The Facebook post of the Cub Scout flag ceremony photo serves as a nice reminder that your online comments don’t live in a vacuum: There’s a real person — sometimes a child — on the other end of your words.

-And if he does all that with his shirt untucked or a patch misplaced?
+And if they do all that with a shirt untucked or a patch misplaced?
 Maybe that’s not the end of the world.
-Maybe that Scout is learning bigger lessons — ones that will last a lifetime.
+Maybe those Scouts are learning bigger lessons — ones that will last a lifetime.

 Let’s all aspire to a higher standard when discussing uniforms — a standard straight from the Scout Law.
 Points four, five and six tell us to be friendly, courteous and kind.